Beijing's Olympics close, ending safe but odd global moment

 It was weird.
 It was messy and, at the same time, somehow sterile.
 It was controlled and calibrated in ways only Xi Jinping's China could pull off.
 And it was sequestered in a "bubble" that kept participants and the city around them — and, by extension, the sporadically watching world — at arm's length.

+Unlike the first pandemic Olympics in Tokyo last summer, which featured all but empty seats at the opening and closing, a modest but energetic crowd populated the seats of Beijing's "Bird's Nest" stadium.
+It felt somewhat incongruous — a show bursting with color and energy and enthusiasm and even joy, the very things that couldn't assert themselves inside China's COVID bubble.

+"We welcome China as a winter sport country," Bach said, closing the Games.
+He called their organization "extraordinary" and credited the Chinese and their organizing committee for serving them up "in such an excellent way and a safe way."

 By many mechanical measures, these Games were a success.
 They were, in fact, quite safe — albeit in the carefully modulated, dress-up-for-company way that authoritarian governments always do best.
-The local volunteers, as is usually the case, were delightful, helpful and engaging.
+The local volunteers, as is usually the case, were delightful, helpful and engaging, and they received high-profile accolades at the closing.

-“The Chinese people embraced these Games.
-Even in the closed loop, we could make this experience of excitement, of warmth, of hospitality and of friendliness,” International Olympic Committee President Thomas Bach said Friday.

 There was snow — most of it fake, some of it real.
 The venues — many of them, like the Bird's Nest and the Aquatic Center, harvested from the 2008 edition of the Beijing Olympics — performed to expectations.
 One new locale, Big Air Shougang, carved from a repurposed steel mill, was an appealingly edgy mashup of winter wonderland and rust-belt industrial landscape.